-Except for the President and Chief Executive Officer, each Named Executive Officer has an annual LTIP target award expressed as a percentage of their base salary equivalent to eighty-five percent (85%), 100% of which is in the form of Options.
+Except for the President and the Chief Executive Officer, each Named Executive Officer has an annual LTIP target award expressed as a percentage of their base salary equivalent to eighty-five percent (85%), 100% of which is in the form of Options or SARs.

 On July 16, 2020, the Corporation entered into a second, three-year Employment Agreement with Mr. Eckert.
 Under the terms of the second Employment Agreement, Mr. Eckert was granted a one-time LTIP award comprised of Options, SARs and RSUs.
-The Corporation amended Mr. Eckert's second employment agreement to extend the term for a further two-year period, now ending on July 15, 2025.
+In 2022, the Corporation amended Mr. Eckert's second employment agreement to extend the term for a further two-year period, now ending on July 15, 2025.
 In connection with the extension of his employment agreement, Mr. Eckert was granted a one-time LTIP award comprised of Options, SARs and RSUs in 2022.
-Mr. Eckert is not entitled to further LTIP grant awards during the two year extended term of his employment agreement.
+Mr. Eckert is not entitled to further LTIP grant awards during the two-year extended term of his employment agreement.

-2020, 2021 AND 2022 LTIP VESTING
+2021, 2022, 2023 AND 2024 LTIP VESTING